Notice:

 REM Grant Create Job to aimbetter;

-AWS RDS Oracle – Create monitor user script
+Amazon RDS Oracle – Create Monitor User Script

 default tablespace users